 The mission statement of DigitalOcean revolves around simplicity.
 This is evident throughout their platform but is particularly noticeable in their main features.

 DigitalOcean’s greatest selling point is the wide spectrum of available plans.
 This flexibility makes it the perfect option for individuals and companies.
-Quite frankly, no developer will struggle to find a solution tailored to their specific needs.
+No developer will struggle to find a solution tailored to their specific needs.

 Alternatively, DigitalOcean also offers high volume plans for those developers that will need it.